 Not only does OS offer customizable technical content, we also offer our industry leading OESuite® software platform with nearly 40 modules.
 To accelerate the implementation of our software, we offer:

 Our Technical Content will save you thousands of hours, while allowing you to focus on your organization’s core capability.

-MOC regulates direct modifications to refining and chemical processes as well as changes that have indirect impact such as personnel changes.
+Management of Change regulates direct modifications to refining and chemical processes as well as changes that have indirect impact such as personnel changes.
 It is designed to require change review and approval in order to prevent process safety incidents.
-Performing MOC well delivers additional payback including fewer unplanned outages since equipment uptime will be increased and startups decreased.
-MOC is a core framework element for Intelligent Operations leading to Operational Excellence.
+Performing a Management of Change well delivers additional payback including fewer unplanned outages since equipment uptime will be increased and startups decreased.
+Management of Change is a core framework element for Intelligent Operations leading to Operational Excellence.

-In advanced operating cultures, MOC extends beyond compliance to become an effectiveness and efficiency solution with a significant positive impact on profitability.
-Done well, MOC can drive down operating costs; but all too often, MOC is vetted out in isolation without full business process integration and then cannot deliver the full potential for business benefits.
-Our team can help you assess, plan, implement, and improve your MOC process.
+In advanced operating cultures, Management of Change extends beyond compliance to become an effectiveness and efficiency solution with a significant positive impact on profitability.
+Done well, MOC can drive down operating costs; but all too often, Management of Change is vetted out in isolation without full business process integration and then cannot deliver the full potential for business benefits.
+Our team can help you assess, plan, implement, and improve your Management of Change processes.

 Change is a normal part of doing business, but organizational changes can impact safety just as much as facility / technology changes.
 Organizations can be restructured or reorganized, positions can be added or eliminated, and personnel promoted or transferred for a multitude of reasons, without warning.
 The Management of Organizational Change (MOOC) process must address the impact of changes affecting PSM responsibilities and competencies when changes are made to the organizational structure or when individual personnel changes are made.